VitorioValer/Calculator/README.md

     <p>
         Or they can be performed together in an equation </br>
         <img src="/home/valer/V/Projects/Python/Calculator/.Screenshots/ex8.png"></br>
-        It also supports parenthesis and will follow the correct order of precedence
+        It also supports parenthesis and will follow the correct order of precedence</br>
         <img src="/home/valer/V/Projects/Python/Calculator/.Screenshots/ex9.png"></br>
         The Calculator automatically formats the equation removing any unnecessary spaces</br>
         <img src="/home/valer/V/Projects/Python/Calculator/.Screenshots/ex10.png">